 11) Paternity Leave

-“Parental Leave” for fathers on a federal level and applied nationally across the board.
+Federally-mandated (nationally imposed) “parental Leave” for fathers on a state, private, and federal level and applied nationally across the board.
 As Black men have been designated the most participatory fathers across race in a recent study articulated by Josh Levs in his text, All In: How Our Work-First Culture Fails Dads, Families, and Businesses–And How We Can Fix It Together (2015), their lack of access to parental leave is unjust.

 12) Reverse Voter Disenfranchisement

 Allow Black male ex-convicts to have their voting rights restored upon release from incarceration.
 For context, review the origins of voter disenfranchisement for convicts:

 “The historical context for this comes from old English common law which justified the concept of “civil death” as punishment for conviction of treason or a felony because a person committing a crime had “corrupt blood,” making the person “dead in the law.”
 America did not immediately adopt this position because the Constitution was silent on voting rights — it neither granted nor denied anyone the right to vote.